CompassMSP/PublicScripts/ActiveDirectory/ADPasswordProtection/README.md

 # Running the script

 Run the command below as admin on a PowerShell terminal.
 This will perform the actual install.
 Make sure to replace the parameters with the correct URL and emails.

+Also, make sure to run this on all domain controllers.

 ````powershell
 Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/CompassMSP/PublicScripts/master/ActiveDirectory/ADPasswordProtection/Install-ADPasswordProtection.ps1'); Install-ADPasswordProtection -StoreFilesInDBFormatLink '<zipFileURL>' -NotificationEmail '<email>' -SMTPRelay '<smtpServer>' -FromEmail '<fromEmail>'
 ````